-Honors Women in United States History
+Honors Women in United States History LEC 48-54

 This course examines the history of women in the United States from pre-contact to the present, using a gendered, multi-cultural perspective.
 It investigates the ways in which women have wielded power while holding little authority.
 Perceptions about women, and how this knowledge relates to women's actual experiences are explored, specifically looking at the political, social, medical, legal and gendered representations of women's experiences.

 Prerequisite: Acceptance in the Honors Enrichment Program.
 Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W.

-- --AA/AS General Education: AA/AS B2 or AA/AS F - --Transfers to both UC/CSU --IGETC Area(s): 4D, 4F - --CSU Area(s): D4, D6
+- --AA/AS General Education: AA/AS B2 or AA/AS F

+- --Transfers to both UC/CSU

+- --IGETC Area(s): 4D, 4F

+- --CSU Area(s): D4, D6

-HIST-117 3 units History of India LEC 48-54
+History of India LEC 48-54

 This course examines the history of India and South Asia from the prehistoric period to the present, emphasizing cultural and social traditions, the interaction between the region and other parts of the world, and political developments in the ancient, classical, Islamic, British, and recent phases.
-Prerequisite: None.
-Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W.

-- --AA/AS General Education: AA/AS B2 or AA/AS C and AA/AS F - -- Transfers to CSU only
+- --AA/AS General Education: AA/AS B2 or AA/AS C and AA/AS F

+- --Transfers to both UC/CSU

+- --IGETC Area(s): 3B, 4F

+- --CSU Area(s): C2, D6

-HIST-117H Honors History of India
+Honors History of India

 This course examines the history of India and South Asia from the prehistoric period to the present, emphasizing cultural and social traditions, the interaction between the region and other parts of the world, and political developments in the ancient, classical, Islamic, British, and recent phases.

 Prerequisite: Acceptance into the Honors Enrichment Program.
 Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W.

-- --AA/AS General Education: AA/AS B2 or AA/AS C and AA/AS F - -- Transfers to CSU only
+- --AA/AS General Education: AA/AS B2 or AA/AS C and AA/AS F

+- --Transfers to both UC/CSU

+- --IGETC Area(s): 3B, 4F

+- --CSU Area(s): C2, D6

-HIST-119 Civil War and Reconstruction, 1860-1876
+Civil War and Reconstruction, 1860-1876 LEC 48-54

 This course offers a general survey of the political, economic, and social origins and consequences of the American Civil War and Reconstruction era.
 Emphasis is on analyzing the causes of the conflict, the military progression of the war, the period immediately after, and short/long-term consequences of the era.
-Prerequisite: None.
-Recommended Preparation: ENGL-092 or ENGL-098 or ESL-098W.